 Bring a picnic to enjoy at the canyon's two shelters, or attend one of the site's occasional astronomy nights.
 The lack of light pollution makes Providence Canyon an ideal setting for stargazing.
-In addition, the park also hosts "Geology Days", with a ranger-led tour of the canyons and their geological history.
+In addition, the park also hosts geology programs and is perfect for photography.

 What else you need to know about Providence Canyon

 It costs $5 to park at Providence Canyon State Park, and annual passes are available for $50.
-If you're 62 or older, you can get the annual ParkPass at a 50 percent discount, and active military and veterans with a valid ID can get 25 percent off.
+If you're 62 or older, you can get the annual ParkPass at a 50% discount, and active military and veterans with a valid ID can get 25% off.